ingxfm/ingxfm.github.io/content/en/about.md

 Currently, I'm working on the validation of a firmware for a Linux embedded device.

 ### Disclaimer
-These writings are personal.
-As such, they do not represent the opinion any employers, clients or for that any other human being related or unrelated, or any organization.
+My dear reader.
+This is a personal website.
+Personal!
+Personal!
+Is it clear?
 The opinions expressed in this site are my own.
+As such, they do not represent the opinion of anyone else, human being or organization.
+Should I re-phrase this in any other way? :)

-The information in the website is provided as is, and no one can claim liability to its person or others for the consequences of using the information in this site.
-Please, do not attempt to loop hole my words to cause me legal issue, to sue me.
+The information in the website is provided as is, and you cannot claim liability for the consequences of using its information.
+Please, do not attempt to loop hole my words to cause me legal issues or to sue me.
 I'm not a lawyer.
+Be kind, please.